mrkearden/Notch-Plasticity-Damage/README.md

 Simulation of a tensile test pull with a notch
-Elmer + mfron material model
+Elmer + mfront material model

  stress animation
   ![Demo](images/stress.gif)